 "Give to everyone who asks of you, and whoever takes away what is yours, do not demand it back.Luke 6:30(NASB)

-A serious and thought-provoking discourse was given to Christ's chosen disciples and the wider multitude alike - on the high cost of discipleship, in this radical sermon-on-the-plain, which was recorded by Luke.
+A serious and thought-provoking discourse was given to Christ's chosen disciples and the wider multitude on the high cost of discipleship, in this radical sermon-on-the-plain recorded by Luke.

-Disciples of Christ were to go the second mile, the third mile and even the fourth mile, to demonstrate the supernatural love that can never be manufactured or brought about in the human heart.
-They were to display a godly, God-given love, that only comes from above.. in order to treat others in the way that they would wish to be treated, by them.
+Disciples of Christ were to go the second mile, the third mile, and even the fourth mile, to demonstrate the supernatural love that can never be manufactured or brought about in the human heart.
+They were to display a godly, God-given love, that only comes from above... in order to treat others in the way that they would wish to be treated.

-A supernatural love, that mirrors the love of God, is the essence of Christianity, which can only be demonstrated in a life that is saved by grace through faith.
-Love is the primary fruit-of-the-Spirit, from which all other godly graces flow.
-Only a sinner, saved by grace, has the capacity to love as Christ loved.. but he must be prepared to 1) take up his cross, 2) to follow Christ, 3) to give his life as a living sacrifice, and 4) to walk humbly before God.
+A supernatural love that mirrors the love of God is the essence of Christianity and can only be demonstrated in a life that is saved by grace through faith.
+Love is the primary fruit-of-the-Spirit from which all other godly graces flow.
+Only a sinner, saved by grace, has the capacity to love as Christ loved... but he must be prepared to 1) take up his cross, 2) follow Christ, 3) give his life as a living sacrifice, and 4) walk humbly before God.